cvat-ai/cvat/site/content/en/docs/manual/advanced/serverless-tutorial.md

 ## Introduction

 Computers have now become our partners.
-They help us to solve routine problems, fix mistakes, find information, etc. It is a natural idea to use their compute power to annotate datasets.
-There are multiple DL models for classification, object detection, semantic segmentation which can do data annotation for us.
+They help us solve routine problems, fix mistakes, find information, etc. It is natural idea to use this computing power to annotate datasets.
+There are multiple DL models for classification, object detection, semantic segmentation, and these can be used for data annotation.
 And it is relatively simple to integrate your own ML/DL solution into CVAT.

 But the world is not perfect and we don't have a silver bullet which can